-Everyone knows Rosa Parks as the quiet, humble woman who refused to give up her seat on a Montgomery, Alabama bus nearly 60 years ago.
+Everyone knows Rosa Parks as the quiet, humble woman who refused to give up her seat on a Montgomery, Alabama bus over 60 years ago.
 She is eternally personified as the gentle saint responsible for a revolution.

 What many people don't know is that Parks was so much more than one occupied bus seat.
-A profile by Danielle McGuire reveals that Parks had a history of outspoken activism, and dedicated much of her life to fighting sexism and brutality.
+She had a history of outspoken activism, and dedicated most of her life to fighting sexism, racism, and police brutality.

 Parks was also known for the passionate speeches she shared at rallies and gatherings.
-This intensity is immortalized in a recently-discovered essay that encapsulates her desire to end the abuse of black women everywhere.
-A slightly different picture than the silent woman on the bus, isn't it?
+This intensity is immortalized in a 1931 essay in which Parks shared that she'd nearly been raped by a white employer, connecting her experience to her great-grandmother's abuse under slavery.
+In the essay, Parks set forth her desire to end the abuse of Black women everywhere.

 That isn't to say her act of defiance on that December day should be forgotten or downplayed.
 But there are many other dimensions to this brave and inspiring woman that should be remembered for their very real impact.

 This post originally was published on December 2, 2013, and updated on February 4, 2019

 More from BUST